Jobs

 Running a Job

 When you click RUN JOB, a job configuration window opens, allowing you to set and customize the input parameters before submitting the job for execution.
-The left part of the window contains a wizard for configuring the path to your data.
-Select your experiment and navigate through the folders to choose the data the Job should run with.
-This data path is automatically assigned to the DC_DATA_PATH Input Variable defined during the Job Template creation process:
+On the first page you can click BROWSE to enter the file browser and choose the data path.
+This data path is automatically assigned to the PATH Input Variable defined during the Job Template creation process:

 As with Sessions, a Job has a number of additional different configuration options: